-The UK government announced in its budget on 3 March 2021 that it would increase the main rate of corporation tax by 6% to 25% with effect from 1 April 2023.
-Since the proposed change was not substantively enacted by the balance sheet date, the effect has not been reflected in these financial statements.
+The UK government announced in its budget on 3 March 2021 that it would increase the main rate of corporation tax by 6% to 25% with effect from 1 April 2023. his change was substantively enacted on 24 May 2021 and, as a result, the effect has been reflected in the closing deferred tax position included in these financial statements.
+The comparative 2020 results reflected an increase in tax rates by 2% following an announcement in the 2020 budget to reverse a previously planned rate reduction from April 2020.

-The tax on the Company's (loss)/ profit before tax differs (2019: differs) from the theoretical amount that would arise using the basic tax rate of the Company as follows:
+The tax on the Company's profit / (loss) before tax differs from (2020: differs from) the theoretical amount that would arise using the basic tax rate of the Company as follows: